Get news updates from WGBH

 The news accounts in recent weeks are tragically similar, from Los Angeles to Staten Island to Ferguson.
 But four years before anyone knew where Ferguson was located on a map, there was the fatal shooting of DJ Henry, a 20-year-old Easton man, and football player, who was a junior at Pace University, just north of New York City.

 On Oct.
 17, 2010, after a night of celebrating following a homecoming game, Henry was shot to death by police officer Aaron Hess.
 Hess had responded to a bar brawl in the early morning, which, by all accounts, had nothing to do with the young football player and his four friends.
-But the bar, in the village of Thornwood, shut down early.
+But the bar, in the village of Thornwood, an enclave in Mount Pleasant, New York, shut down early.

 "So that’s when DJ and I left and went to the car," said Henry's best friend, Brendon Cox.

-All parties agree that Henry’s car was idling in a fire lane with his best friend Cox in the passenger seat.
+All parties agree that Henry’s car was idling in a fire lane with Cox in the passenger seat.
 A cop told them to move the car, because they were parked in a fire lane.
 They did.

 "We hear a loud tap on the window," Cox said.

-They drove a few feet, says Cox, and then Pleasantville officer Aaron Hess suddenly and inexplicably jumped on the hood of the car and started firing wildly through the windshield.
+They drove a few feet, says Cox, and then Pleasantville officer Aaron Hess, arriving on the scene, suddenly and inexplicably jumped on the hood of the car and started firing wildly through the windshield.

 "DJ’s next to me and he says, ‘They shot me,'" Cox said. "'They shot me.
 I can’t believe they shot me.'"